dominiksalvet/risc63/doc/registers.md

 * A program counter is a unique register controlling the program flow.
 * A general purpose register is used as temporary data storage within the processor.
-* A control register is an entry point to get or set the processor general behavior.
+* A control register is used for a specific task otherwise impossible to do.

 All these registers are 64-bit wide.